Responsible Conduct of Research course fall 2021

 - Module 1: Academia and Responsible Conduct of Research

-- Module 3: Data transparency: facts, flexibility, and fraud
+- Module 3: Data transparency and data management

 - Module 4: Publication, authorship, and peer reviewing